 First things first - insurance is not an investment.
 When you invest your money somewhere, you expect something back.
 Not so with pure term insurance.
 If you die, your nominee gets something.
 If you live, no one gets anything.
 Now that may sound like a raw deal.
 But hey, that's what life insurance is all about!
 Ironically, life insurance is not about life, but about death.

-In their bid to get something out of the money given to the insurance company, investors opt for insurance policies that give you 'something back' even if you do live.
+In their bid to get something out of the money given to the insurance company, investors opt for insurance policies that give them 'something back' even if they do live.
 And in the bargain, they give pure term insurance policies the cold shoulder.
 While everyone is entitled to their own personal views, we are of the opinion that term insurance is the purest, cheapest and best form of life insurance.

 The math behind it

-Let's assume the profile of a 30-year old male with a life cover of Rs 1 crore; a tenure of 20 years; and a Premium payment term of 10 years.
+Let's assume the profile of a 30-year old male with a life cover of Rs 1 crore; a tenure of 20 years; and a premium payment term of 10 years.

 Now let's look at HDFC's Classic Assure Plus Plan, which is a participating endowment insurance plan.
 Here, in the event of death, the beneficiary gets the sum assured of Rs 1 crore.
 Also, if the insured person outlives the policy, he gets the sum assured plus bonuses at the end of the policy term.
 The company pays a simple reversionary bonus which is guaranteed at a minimum of 3 per cent.
 However, the person will have to pay an annual premium of Rs 12,13,977 for the initial 10 years to get a Rs 1 crore cover for 20 years.